 On modern four-wheel anti-lock brake systems the ABS computer monitors wheel speed through four independent wheel speed sensors and compares that to the vehicles Main speed sensor.

-This can be caused by road debris, ice and snow or other external forces that have damaged that particular wheel speed sensor or wiring connecting the sensor to the ABS module.
-The abs code that is set is for communication lost from the speed sensors in question.
+This can be caused by road debris, ice, snow or other external forces that have damaged that particular wheel speed sensor or wiring connecting the sensor to the ABS module.
+The abs code that's set is for communication lost from the speed sensors in question.

-The ABS scan tool that I have listed from Equus is a good value, because it also does OBD two diagnostics, along with most domestic ABS systems.
-The Equus 3160 includes all software, cables and a memory card to tackle some of the most complicated auto repair diagnostics.
+The ABS scan tools I've listed on this review page are good values, because they also do OBD II diagnostics, along with many domestic ABS systems.
+All the units include updated software, cables and memory space to tackle some of the most complicated auto repair diagnostics.

 The today's technician series is a very complete manual and one of the first choices for professional mechanics.
-This one diagnostic training book can get you ready to handle the repair of many automotive brake problems including warning lights related to braking system malfunctions.
+This one diagnostic training book can get you ready to handle the repair of any automotive brake problems.

-As a side note, any time that you're ABS light, airbag light or check engine light is on the problem is worth looking into.
-At least get the initial diagnosis performed to find out what is going on.
+As a side note, any time that you're ABS light, airbag light or check engine light is on, the problem is worth looking into.
+At least get the initial diagnosis performed to find out what's going on.

-Too many times I see people driving around with these lights illuminated on their dashes for extended periods of time.
-These are vehicle safety systems that where put in place to protect drivers.
+To many times I see people driving around with these lights illuminated on their dashes for extended periods.
+These are vehicle safety systems that were put in place to protect drivers.
 Do not ignore these warnings or safety could be compromised.